str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 _[15 pts]_

 Purity, we strive for purity, alike Sir Galahad the Pure...
-As I am sure you have noticed, splitting at a decision node is all about purity.
-You are trying to improve information gain which means you are trying to gain purer divisions of the data.
-Through purer divisions of the data it is more ordered, which relates to entropy in physics.
-Ordered motion produces more energy.
+Splitting at a decision is all about purity.
+You are trying to improve information gain which means, you are trying to gain purer divisions of the data.
+Through purer divisions of the data it is more ordered.
+This relates to entropy in physics, where ordered motion produces more energy.
 Through ordered data you gain more information on the defining characteristics (attributes) of something observed.

-We will use GINI impurity and Impurity Index to calculate the  `gini_impurity` and `gini_gain()` on the splits to calculate Information Gain.
+We will use GINI impurity and the GINI Impurity Index to calculate the  `gini_impurity` and `gini_gain()` on the splits to calculate Information Gain.
 The challenge will be to choose the best attribute at each decision with the lowest impurity and the highest index.
 At each attribute we search for the best value to split on, the hypotheses are compared against what we currently know, because would we want to split if we learn nothing?
 Hints:
 * [gini impurity](https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity)
 * [information gain](https://en.wikipedia.org/wiki/Information_gain_in_decision_trees)
 * The Gini Gain follows a similar approach to information gain, replacing entropy with Gini Impurity.